 What is the local currency in Mauritius?

 British Airways and Air Mauritius both run non-stop scheduled services to the island, the flight taking around 12 hours.

-There are 6 mobile network operators and also quite a number of internet service providers in Mauritius.
+There are over 3 mobile network operators and about 0 internet service providers in Mauritius.
 You can checkout the

 and also details about each of them.